MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/device-usage-report.md

 # Microsoft Teams device usage report

 The Teams device usage report in the Microsoft Teams & Skype for Business Admin Center provides you with information about how users connect to Teams.
-You can use the report to see the devices that are used across your organization, including how many use Teams when on-the-go.
+You can use the report to see the devices that are used across your organization, including how many use Teams from their mobile devices when on-the-go.

 ![Screen shot of the Teams device usage report in the Microsoft Teams & Skype for Business Admin Center](../media/device-usage-report.png "Screen shot of the Teams device usage report in the Microsoft Teams & Skype for Business Admin Center")